 In short, DevOps is developers collaborating with IT operations to automate infrastructure provisioning, orchestration, and software deployment and management.
 It removes the barriers between the code makers and the code deployers and in so doing it removes much of the latency that has existed for years around software development.

-According to Keven Lincoln, VP of cloud and managed service solutions at EIS Group and a panelist on the IASA session, in the same way that Agile development techniques represented a breakthrough in how developers worked with business professionals to deliver solutions much more efficiently, DevOps is transforming the way developers and IT operations deploy and test both code changes and infrastructure changes.
+According to Keven Lincoln, VP of cloud and managed service solutions at EIS and a panelist on the IASA session, in the same way that Agile development techniques represented a breakthrough in how developers worked with business professionals to deliver solutions much more efficiently, DevOps is transforming the way developers and IT operations deploy and test both code changes and infrastructure changes.
 DevOps is the natural evolution of Agile development techniques, now possible for infrastructure provisioning and orchestration as well as application deployment and monitoring.
 Co-panelist Peter Williams, AWS global technology lead for financial services, agreed that DevOps is pivotal to modern software development and deployment.

 Deep value in DevOps